top of page

 • 1 min read

-Cupping her hands to drink a brutal brew,
+Cupping her hands to drink the brutal brew

 Of years.
-She did not know and never knew,
+She does not know and never knew

-How could they not see her for what she was?
+How can they not see her for what she is

-Not recognize her for the thing she was?
+Not recognize her for the thing she is

 Recent Posts